Modelling hollow thermoplastic syntactic foams under high-strain compressive loading

-Fig.~\ref{fig:92025prec} presents test data for the axial stress-strain curves to a maximum strain of 25\% (blue curves), and stress-strain results for the same samples, to the same peak strain level, after several days of recovery (green curves).
-Generally excellent recoverability was observed for all filling fractions $\phi$ to this strain level.
-Fig.~\ref{fig:92050prec} shows test data for an identical experiment up to a peak strain of 50\%, where strong recoverability was observed to high filling fractions.
+Fig.~\ref{fig:92025prec} presents test data for the axial stress-strain curves to a maximum strain of 25\% (blue curves), and stress-strain results for the same samples, to the same peak strain level, after 1 week of recovery (green curves).
+Generally excellent stiffness recoverability (i.e., no permanent softening) was observed for all filling fractions $\phi$ to this strain level, consistent with earlier work by some of the authors \cite{yousaf2020compression}.
+Fig.~\ref{fig:92050prec} shows test data for an identical experiment up to a peak strain of 50\%, where strong stiffness recoverability was observed to high filling fractions.
+No visible damage was observed in all samples up to 50\% peak strain.
 For comparison, HGM syntactic foams would typically fracture at such high strain levels \cite{koopman2004compression} leaving them structurally compromised.